EDUCATING THE NEXT

 History

-Coral Bay School founded, serving 13 students in grades 7-9.
-Over the next four years, the school grew to 85 students in grades 7-12, gained accreditation, and graduated the first senior class in St. John’s history—achieving 100% college acceptance.
+Coral Bay School was founded, serving 13 students in grades 7-9.
+Over the next four years, the school grew to 85 students in grades 7-12, gained accreditation, and graduated the first senior class in St. John’s history, achieving 100% college acceptance.

 1978